 If you can’t live with that, get used to working for someone else until you’re ready to change your attitude from:

 “What’s the least I can spend to get good?”

 “What’s the most I can invest to become great?”

 MLM Bottom Line: Are They All Scams?

 Fact is, many smart and successful entrepreneurs are MLMers.

-And as much as I don’t particularly like network marketing, MLM companies are not all pyramid schemes.
+As much as I don’t particularly like network marketing (recruiting = vomit frosting on a moldy cupcake), MLM companies are not all pyramid schemes.

 They definitely have their share of bad apples who cross the line and get slapped by the FTC.

 But the business model has been around for over a century and ain’t going anywhere.

 Neither are the MLM haters out there.